rustwasm/book/src/game-of-life/code-size.md

 between JS and WebAssembly to factor that in to how important code size is.

-All this to say basically don't dismay immediately if your `*.wasm` file is larget than expected!
+All this to say basically don't dismay immediately if your `*.wasm` file is larger than expected!
 Code size may end up only being one of many factors in the end-to-end story.

 [hacks]: https://hacks.mozilla.org/2018/01/making-webassembly-even-faster-firefoxs-new-streaming-and-tiering-compiler/